Skip to main content

 Florida Statutes section 163.04 forbids ordinances, deed restrictions, covenants, or similar binding agreements from prohibiting solar equipment use.
 Pursuant to the statute, a homeowner may not be denied by "any entity granted the power or right in any deed restriction, covenant or similar binding agreement to approve, forbid, control, or direct alteration of property..." permission to install a solar collector, clothesline, or other energy device using renewable resources.
 The law specifically prohibits a homeowner association from preventing the installation of solar collectors on the roof.
 Although the association may determine where on the roof the collectors may be installed, so long as the installation is within the area required for its effective operation, that is, south, east or west of due south.
 There has been some litigation with respect to the applicability of Section 163.04.
 (See Florida Statute Section 163.04); However, most cases have been resolved through mediation.

-› What is Solar United Neighbors of Florida?
+› What is Solar United Neighbors ?

-› Who can participate in the co-op and how many members are needed?
+› Who can participate in Solar Switch?

 › What is the cost to go solar and what is the return on investment?